TrainzMarcel/Tartarus-Modelling-Tool/README.md

 	  IC14 tool 5	implement coloring tool which tints a part with the desired paint when clicked on IC15 tool 6	implement material tool which changes a parts material (still keeping its tint) IC16 tool 2	add checkbox or hotkey to switch between global axes and local part axes

+	MODEL EXPORT (everything related to model exporting) ME1 possibility to export as .obj with materials and colors ME2 possibility to automatically set up materials in an input godot project, on models the material slots will be named after the material they use, with a number after to distinguish between any different colors (since u need a new material for every extra color on a model) and this way whenever a model is imported it will utilize the shared material
+	  ME3 every model with said specifically named material slots that is i	mported in a project with these shared materials, has the materials assigned automatically
+	  ME4 if an existing model is reimported/overwritten, update all the nodes with this model to the newest version, keeping the assigned materials as well as possible (i think i can only do this using a plugin)
+	  ME5 possibility to save filepaths for fast and easy reimporting

+	MISC
+	  MI1 saving of models using csv files
+	  MI2 loading of models
+	  MI3 automated build/export chain

 ```